Why should I choose one of you as my guide?

 What are your specialized services?

-We are some of the most specialised and experienced trekking guides in the area.
-However besides trekking we also offer city sight seeing tours (Kathmandu valley, Pokhara, and Lumbini).
-Other experiences and tours we can arrange for you include a trip to the jungle in Chitwan, cultural touring, rafting, bungee jumping, mountain biking and kite paragliding.
+We are some of the most specialized and experienced trekking guides in the area.
+However, besides trekking, we also offer city sightseeing tours (Kathmandu valley, Pokhara, and Lumbini).
+Other experiences and tours we can arrange for you include a trip to the jungle in Chitwan, cultural touring, rafting, bungee jumping, mountain biking, and kite paragliding.

 What other help do you offer apart from guiding?

 We can help with arranging all your required permits, domestic ticketing, hotel reservation and care for your safety all resulting in making this to be the most memorable and enjoyable trip for you.

 What is includes in your guiding cost?